mitkumarrajeshbhaipatel/Photoaid/README.md

         pip install -r requirements.txt
         This will install all required Python packages listed in the requirements.txt file.

+        python3.11 createTables.py
+        this will create tables in database(only needs to do first time)

 4. Run the FastAPI Server

         uvicorn app.main:app --reload